PhilJay/JWT/README.md

 # APNJWT
-Kotlin JWT implementation (Json Web Token) as required by APNs (Apple Push Notification Service)
+Kotlin JWT implementation (Json Web Token) as required by APNs (Apple Push Notification Service), for use on Kotlin powered backend servers.

 ## Sample Usage